-This Apple, Cranberry & Walnut Bread recipe is adapted from Every Day by Bill Granger, and would be ideal if your are looking for a quick healthy breakfast option, lunchbox, or afterschool snack.
+This Apple, Cranberry & Walnut Bread recipe is adapted from Every Day by Bill Granger.
+It only uses 75g of sugar in an entire loaf making it ideal if you are looking for a quick healthy breakfast option, lunchbox, or afterschool snack.

 Bill Granger’s original recipe calls for dried cherries and almonds, but dried cherries can be hard to find and are expensive.
 Cranberries (or raisins) and walnuts are more economical alternatives, but by all means use cherries and almonds if you prefer.

 Apple, Cranberry and Walnut Bread

 - 50g rolled oats

 - 240g self-raising flour (you can also use wholemeal)

 - 125g dried cranberries or raisins